udea-so/udea-so/docs/laboratorio/tutoriales/hilos/threads.md

 ## 1. Motivación

 :::note[Sobre los hilos]
 "What happened to the prejudice of two years ago, which was that the parallel programming is difficult?
-It turns out that what was difficult, and almost impossible, is to take an ordinary program and automatically figure out how to use the parallel computation effectively on that program.
-Instead, one must start all over again with the problem, appreciating that we have the possibility of parallel calculation, and rewrite the program completely with a new [understanding of] what is inside the machine.
+It turns out that what was difficult, and almost impossible, is to take an ordinary program and automatically figure out how to use the parallel computation effectively on that program. <Highlight text="Instead, one must start all over again with the problem, appreciating that we have the possibility of parallel calculation, and rewrite the program completely with a new [understanding of] what is inside the machine.
 It is not possible to effectively use the old programs.
-They must be rewritten.
+They must be rewritten" backgroundColor="#FFE9D0"/>.
 That is a great disadvantage to most industrial applications and has met with considerable resistance.
-But the big programs usually belong to scientists or other, unofficial, intelligent programmers who love computer science and are willing to start all over again and rewrite the program if they can make it more efficient.
-So what’s going to happen is that the hard programs, vast big ones, will be the first to be re-programmed by experts in the new way, and then gradually everybody will have to come around, and more and more programs will be programmed that way, and programmers will just have to learn how to do it".
+But the big programs usually belong to scientists or other, unofficial, intelligent programmers who love computer science and are willing to start all over again and rewrite the program if they can make it more efficient. <Highlight text="So what’s going to happen is that the hard programs, vast big ones, will be the first to be re-programmed by experts in the new way, and then gradually everybody will have to come around, and more and more programs will be programmed that way, and programmers will just have to learn how to do it" backgroundColor="#BBE9FF"/>.

 <p align = 'center'>
 <figure>